2023 Chefs & Judges Gallery

-We are very pleased to introduce our twelve 2023 competitors!
-These talented and daring bakers presented their prized cookie creations for a loonie-a-taste at the annual Highlands School Culinary Arts Cook-Off & Auction fundraiser — Cookie-Off Edition on April 22, 2023!
-May we also applaud the fact that these incredible competitors generously donated their time and cookies to our event — talk about giving to our community!
+We were absolutely thrilled to host 12 competitors in 2023.
+These talented and daring bakers presented their prized cookie creations for a loonie-a-taste at the annual Highlands School Culinary Arts Cook-Off & Auction fundraiser — Cookie-Off Edition on April 22, 2023.
+Their cookie sales raised an astonishing $3,600!
+May we also applaud that these incredible competitors generously donated their time and cookies to our event — talk about giving to our community!

 Cookie Creation: Not your Grandma's Gingersnap — a spicy yet chewy delightful treat.